HAVE YOU TRIED Markers for fashion illustration?

 Uniball Deluxe, Precise (ball point pens)

-3. WHITE JELLY PENS and WHITE CHINA MARKER
+3. WHITE JELLY/GEL PEN and WHITE CHINA MARKER

 4. ARTIST QUALITY COLORED PENCILS